PCfVW/REGAI/README.md

   *  Also Known As (Aliases): Other names for the pattern.
   *  Motivation (Forces): An sample problem and an example of how this pattern can be used to solve it.
   *  Applicability: Situations in which this pattern is usable; the context for the pattern.
-  *  Participants: A listing of the classes and objects used in the pattern and their roles in the design.
   *  Consequences: A description of the results, side effects, and trade offs caused by using the pattern.
   *  Known Uses: Examples of real usages of the pattern.
   *  Related Patterns: Other patterns that have some relationship with the pattern, as well as a discussion of the differences between this pattern and the similar patterns.